-In addition to the continued drilling of known mineralized areas near the Platosa Mine, the Company has been testing prospective areas several hundred metres east, northeast and northwest of the mine.
+In addition to the continued drilling of known mineralized areas near the Platosa Mine, the Company has continued testing prospective areas several hundred metres north, east and northeast of the mine.
 Drilling continues to encounter the favourable fragmental limestone unit, which hosts all the massive sulphides discovered to date, in some cases closer to surface than anticipated.
-This important discovery has the potential to extend the area available to explore for and discover a deposit close to the same elevation as the existing mine workings.
+This important discovery has the potential to extend the area available to explore for and discover a deposit close to the same elevation as other mantos nearer the existing mine workings.